 - InterExchange does not permit business-only (finance, accounting, human resources, etc.) programs in hotels, resorts, inns, or restaurants.

-- Interns and Trainees wishing to work in hospitality or restaurant management positions must have hospitality or restaurant management education (interns) or work experience (trainees) in order to be able to rotate through various departments.
+- Interns and Trainees wishing to train in hospitality or restaurant management positions must have hospitality or restaurant management education (interns) or work experience (trainees) in order to be able to rotate through various departments.

 - At least three rotations for programs six months or longer is required by the regulations.
 No rotation may be more than three or four months long, and each department must have sufficient, qualified staff to offer adequate training.

 - NOTE: InterExchange will not be able to sponsor Hospitality programs with Housekeeping Management phases.

 - Per the U.S. Department of State regulations, all Hospitality Management, Restaurant Management and Culinary programs are limited to 12 months regardless of whether the individual is an Intern or Trainee.

 - Hospitality Interns and Trainees may not return to properties at which they have previously worked on a Work and Travel program or other work visa.